 Our icons reference the red thread, with an outline created from a single line, with a clear beginning and end.
+Our icon style

 Use icons primarily in a functional and practical role to signpost information and tools with immediacy and clarity, helping viewers navigate our content.